-Our laboratory is focused on bioengineering of next-generation molecular sensors and actuators for functional imaging and remote spatiotemporal control of cellular processes with whole‑organ(ism) coverage.
+Our team focuses on neurobiological engineering of next-generation molecular sensors and actuators for functional imaging and remote spatiotemporal control of cellular processes.

-We apply these molecular devices for dynamic analyses of organoids and neurobehavioral imaging of preclinical model organisms to dissect cellular network function and aid future imaging-controlled tissue engineering as well as regenerative and cell therapies.
+We apply these molecular devices for dynamic analyses of organoids and neurobehavioral imaging of preclinical model organisms to dissect cellular network function and aid future imaging-controlled regenerative and cell therapies.

-We develop new molecular sensors that can map dynamic signaling processes via non-invasive imaging methods such as MRI or multispectral optoacoustic tomography (MSOT) complemented with fast fluorescent imaging techniques.
-We combine exogenous small molecular or nanostructured contrast agents with bioengineered sensors that we genetically encode in mammalian cells.
+We develop new genetically controlled molecular sensors that can map dynamic signaling processes across multiple scales ranging from volume Electron Microscopy via fluorescence imaging to non-invasive imaging methods such as multispectral optoacoustic tomography (MSOT) or MRI.

 We build biophysical interfaces to exert spatiotemporal control over molecular processes.
-We are particularly focused on complementing optogenetic methods with genetically controlled molecular actuators responsive to magnetic gradients or radiofrequency energy.
-In this context, we develop genetically expressed nanocompartments that can biomineralize iron.
+We are particularly interested in complementing optogenetic methods with genetically controlled molecular actuators responsive to magnetic gradients and advanced gene editing techniques.